TheJumpCloud/support/scripts/automation/Radius/readme.md

 After a user's certificate has been distributed to a system, those users can then connect to a radius network with certificate based authentication.

 ### macOS

+If the `$NETWORKSSID` variable in `Config.ps1` was specified, macOS users will only be prompted once to let `eapolclient` access the private key from the installed certificate.
+If the end user selects `Always Allow`, the'll not be prompted to enter their password for the entire life cycle of the user certificate, only when new certificates are deployed will end users have to re-enter their login password.

 In macOS a user simply needs to select the radius network from the wireless networks dialog prompt.
 A prompt to select a user certificate should be displayed, select the user certificate from the drop down menu and click "OK"